 Advanced bank reconciliation setup process

-Advanced bank reconciliation allows you to import electronic bank statements and automatically reconcile with bank transactions in Microsoft Dynamics 365 for Finance and Operations, Enterprise edition.
+Advanced bank reconciliation allows you to import electronic bank statements and automatically reconcile with bank transactions in Microsoft Dynamics 365 for Finance and Operations.
 This article will explain the set up processes for reconciliation.

 There are a number of pieces that must be set up before using the advanced bank reconciliation functionality.
 For more information about setting up bank statement import, see Set up the bank statement import process.
 Requirements for set up of the reconciliation process are detailed below.